AmVisual/Melomanian/sphinx/_build/html/_sources/discs.rst.txt

      - **Cons**
    * - **Bonus xp** - you get 2x more xp when killing a mob
      - **Darkness** - you have darkness effect, but not for all the time.
 When the record has a short segment of calm, relaxing music, the effect wears off.
-   * - **Sonic boom** - you can attack mobs and players from distance by releasing sonic boom.
+   * - **Sonic boom** - you can attack mobs and players from distance by releasing sonic boom with **[Secondary key]**.
 The range of sonic boom is 13 blocks and deals 10 points of damage.
 Because you're smaller than a Warden, sonic boom repulses you backwards, which might be problematic, but also has some advantages (for example you can rocket jump)
      - **Covered in sculk** - you can't wear a helmet, because your head is covered in sculk
-   * - **Sculk spreading** - while holding an echo shard in your main hand you can spread sculk around you
+   * - **Sculk spreading** - while holding an echo shard in your main hand and by pressing **[Secondary key]** you can spread sculk around you
      -
    * - **No vibrations** - you emit no vibrations, which means sculk sensors and Wardens cannot detect you -